ancwrd1/snx-rs/README.md

 ## Roadmap

-* [ ] Add support for other DNS resolvers in addition to systemd-resolved (NetworkManager, resolvconf)
 * [ ] Packaging

 ## System Requirements

 * A recent Linux distribution with kernel version 4.19 or higher
-* systemd-resolved [configured](https://wiki.archlinux.org/title/Systemd-resolved) as a global DNS resolver
+* systemd-resolved [recommended](https://wiki.archlinux.org/title/Systemd-resolved) as a global DNS resolver
 * iproute2 (the `ip` command)
 * D-Bus
 * GTK3 and libappindicator3 for the GUI frontend